lgibson7/lgibson7/README.md

 ## Hey there!
 I'm Lydia :)

-I graduated with my Master's of Science in Statistics from California State University East Bay in May 2023, and I currently work at Intel as a Technology Development Data Scientist.
-When it comes to coding, my personal interests include exploring the intricacies of data visualization, mainly using the R programming language, but I'm also learning Python and [Tableau](https://public.tableau.com/app/profile/lydia.s.gibson).
+I received my M.S. in Statistics from CSU East Bay in May 2023, and I currently work as a Data Scientist at Intel Foundry in the Technology Development business unit.
+I'm passionate about bringing people together around common goals of shared learning in diverse and inclusive communities.
+When it comes to coding, my personal interests include exploring the intricacies of data visualization, mainly using the R programming language.

 You can find me elsewhere at: